Life and death on India's slow train to prosperity

 Buffett's office has so far declined to comment on the reports, though it is more likely that foreign capital will come from infrastructure firms in the form of direct investment.

 "There is a lot of scope to come in and a huge amount of investments can come in from the private sector but the railways have to open up.
-Till now the Indian railways had been very closed," says Hemant Kanoria, chairman and managing director of India's Srei Infrastructure Finance Ltd (SREI.NS).
+Till now the Indian railways had been very closed," says Hemant Kanoria, chairman and managing director of Srei Infrastructure Finance Ltd.

 Opening up, though, may require a new mindset among ruling classes - a matter of politicians no longer treating rail as a crowd-pleasing form of ultra-cheap state transport, and of lifelong railway bureaucrats giving way to the private sector.